Plan form template design infrastructure requirements (Office Forms Server)

 Perform regular network security audits.

-For more information on network requirements, see the Office SharePoint Server 2007 planning article Chapter overview: Design server farms and topologies.
+For more information on network requirements, see the Office SharePoint Server 2007 planning article Book Excerpt: Design server farms and topologies (Office SharePoint Server).

 InfoPath Forms Services security takes advantage of the Office SharePoint Server 2007 security framework, but InfoPath Forms Services has its own security considerations apart from Office SharePoint Server 2007 security, which include the following: